Article in Under the Hood category.

 Provides text alternatives for any non-text content

-- Not everyone will be able to see photos, gifs, and videos due to hearing impairment or a text only interface.
+- Not everyone will be able to see photos, gifs, and videos due to visual impairment or a text only interface.
 People who rely on text-to-speech voice technology should be able to get the full experience of an app's content.

 Provides alternatives for time-based media

 - Video and audio should have synced up captions so all users have equal access to content.